Below are some of the ongoing work in which I am actively involved with my students and collaborators.

 Evolution and Fate of Galactic Open Clusters with GAIA

 With proper motion and distance information of individual stars, now GAIA has opened a new avenue to understand the properties and evolution of open star clusters in a much better way than before.
-Currently, we are analyzing a set of open clusters using GAIA data to constrain their distance, age, mass, evolutionary status, and orbit.
+Currently, we are analyzing a set of open clusters using GAIA data to constrain their distance, age, mass, evolutionary status, and orbit, for understaning their evolution and likely fate.